Norovirus (Stomach Flu / Vomiting Bug) Prevention

 Norovirus causes the abrupt onset of nausea, vomiting and diarrhea that usually last one to two days.
 Symptoms appear 12 to 48 hours after exposure to the virus.
 Symptom severity and/or duration can be increased among the elderly or immunocompromised.
 There is no specific cure for norovirus, but replacement of fluids to avoid dehydration is extremely important.

 Outbreaks occur in all age groups and are particularly a problem among closed populations in crowded quarters.
 Examples include cruise ships, schools, extended care facilities and hospitals.
+Norovirus can survive for days or weeks.
+So it is important to disinfect the environment.

 Decontamination of environment and CLEAN HANDS